Clek Fllo Review

 |Level Indicator On Seat||Line on Decal||Ball in Tube.||Indicator on base||Ball in Tube.||Line on Decal|

 Our Analysis and Test Results

-Clek is a North American company that is headquartered in Canada.
+Clek is a North American company headquartered in Canada.
 The company strives to think outside the box to create and produce innovative designs that are safer and stylish.
-Currently, they only offer safety seats and accessories.
+Currently, they only offer safety seats and accessories including infant, convertible, and booster seats for older kids.
 The majority of their seats include a steel frame design that mimics the design of your vehicle seat.

-The Fllo earned a just above average score for crash test results with a 7 of 10.
+The Fllo earned a just-above-average score for crash test results.
 While not significantly better than the competition, it is better than the average score for the group.
 Each seat for sale in the US must meet or exceed Federal guidelines outlined in FMVSS 213.
-Therefore, all of the car seats in this review are considered safe and the Fllo is somewhat better than some of the competition as indicated by its recorded results.
+Therefore, all of the car seats in this review are considered safe, and the Fllo is somewhat better than some of the competition as indicated by its recorded results.

-BabyGearLab tests each seat using the same methods and facility that the National Highway Traffic Safety Administration (NHTSA) uses so we can compare results side-by-side.
+BabyGearLab tests each seat using the same method and facility that the National Highway Traffic Safety Administration (NHTSA) uses.
+This process allows us to compare results side-by-side.
 The comparison graphs below include the test data for the head sensor (HIC) and the chest sensor (g clip) from the Fllo compared to the best results from the group.